As a student in Leeds, you'll need to register with a doctor, and be familiar with where to go if you need help, treatment or advice.

 - talking to a counsellor from from the Student Counselling and Wellbeing service or attending one of their workshops.

-If you have a pre-existing mental health condition then read our information on mental health difficulties to find out about the support that is available to you.
+If you have a pre-existing mental health condition, read our information on mental health difficulties to find out about the support that is available to you.

 Sexual Health and Relationships

-For information on sexual health, contraception and support related to sexual relationships, visit Student Advice in Leeds University Union or the Leeds Sexual Health or Family Planning Association websites.
+For information on sexual health, contraception and support related to sexual relationships, visit the Help and Support Team in Leeds University Union or the Leeds Sexual Health or Family Planning Association websites.

 Smoking, alcohol and drugs

-It is illegal to smoke in virtually all enclosed public places, workplaces and on public transport in the UK.
+It is illegal to smoke in nearly all enclosed public places, workplaces and on public transport in the UK.
 If you break the law you can be fined or even prosecuted.

 You cannot smoke in any University buildings or at entrances to University buildings, including doorways and covered walkways.

-The University is becoming a smokefree campus, and we are asking people not to smoke on the smokefree campus, between 8.00 – 18.00 every day.
-Currently you can still vape outdoors as it’s recognised as an aid to stop smoking.
+The University is a smoke-free campus, and we are asking people not to smoke on the smoke-free campus, between 8am– 6pm every day.
+Currently, you can still vape outdoors as it’s recognised as an aid to stop smoking.
 If you want to quit smoking, free help and support is available.

-For some students drinking with friends is a very important part of social life and some may drink more than is good for them.
-However, many students just have a few drinks and some choose not to drink alcohol at all.
+For some students drinking with friends is a very important part of social life and some may drink more than it’s recommended.
+Many students just have a few drinks and some do not drink alcohol at all.
 You certainly won’t be alone if you ask for a non-alcoholic drink, whether you are at a bar, or at someone’s home.
-All UK social venues offer a wide range of non-alcoholic drinks so don’t be embarrassed to order one.
-There are also lots of venues and events where alcohol is not served.
+All UK social venues offer a wide range of non-alcoholic drinks.
+There are also lots of venues and events that don’t serve alcohol.

-All controlled drugs such as cannabis, ecstasy/MDMA and cocaine are illegal in the UK.
+All controlled drugs such as cannabis, ecstasy/MDMA, cocaine and more are illegal in the UK.

 If you are concerned or have questions about drugs, there’s lots of information on the Frank website and NHS website.
 You can also contact the Frank drugs helpline on 0300 123 6600.
 This 24-hour, seven-days a week, free and confidential telephone service offers advice and information.

-Find out about your health care entitlements, whether you're a UK or an international student.
+Find out about your health care entitlements, whether you're a home or an international student.

 - You're entitled to free emergency care but if you're hospitalised and require further treatment, you may be charged.
 Please see below for further information.

-- No specific vaccinations are required to enter the UK.
-However, some nationals of certain countries require screening for tuberculosis.
-You may wish to bring vaccination records with you to show to a doctor if you need to.
+- Bring vaccination records with you to show to a doctor if you need to.

-- Medication prescribed by your doctor is subsidised by the NHS, but there is a standard charge of £9 per item that you must pay when you collect your medication from the pharmacy.
+- Medication prescribed by your doctor is paid by the NHS, but there is a standard prescription charge that you must pay when you collect your medication from the pharmacy.

 - Eye treatment is not free.
 You may be entitled to a subsidised eye test but there will still be a charge for glasses or contact lenses.
 Children under 16, or under 19 and in full-time education are eligible for an NHS voucher entitling them to free eye tests and glasses.